 2 people shot in Chesterfield neighborhood

-CHESTERFIELD COUNTY, Va. — Two men were shot Thursday afternoon in Chesterfield, according to Chesterfield Police.
+CHESTERFIELD COUNTY, Va. — Two people were injured Thursday in a Chesterfield County shooting.

+The shooting was reported at a home along the 3500 block of Colonnade Road, off Temple Road, near Colonial Heights.

-Both men were taken to the hospital for treatment.
+Both victims were taken to the hospital.
 Their conditions have not yet been released.

-Chesterfield Police are actively investigating the shootings along the 3200 block of Kim Drive, off Walmsley Boulevard, in North Chesterfield.
+Police have not discussed a motive in the shooting, nor if officers were looking for a shooting suspect.

 This is a developing story.
 Witnesses can send news tips, photos, and video here.